bguo068/snp_call_nf/Readme.md

 There are options to run parts of the pipeline:

+- If `--use_concat_genome` is specified, a less aggressive host read -filtering method is used.
+By default, raw reads are first aligned to the human genome and any reads that align are removed before remapping to the parasite genome.
+When `--use_concat_genome` is used, raw reads are first aligned to a concatenated (pseudo) genome containing both the human and parasite references.
+Reads that align to parasite chromosomes are retained and then realigned to the parasite genome; reads aligning to human chromosomes are ignored.
 - If `--parasite_reads_only` is specified, the pipeline will stop after host reads are removed and the remaining reads are saved to FQ files.
 - If `--coverage_only` is specified, the pipeline will stop after completing